AnalysisWithMaryam/DollarMart-Retail-Group-Sales-Analysis/README.md

 # 📊 DollarMart Sales-Analysis

-### Project Overview
+### 📙 Project Overview
-This Project analyzes sales data from DollarMart Retail Group to help stakeholders understand key metrics such as total revenue, product performance, customer behaviour and regional sales trend.
+ DollarMart Retail Group is a growing supermrket chain that sells variety of products including groceries,   electronics, clothin, home appliances, and sports equipmetn across multiple regions

+ As the company expanded management found it dificult to quickly understand overall sales performance, customer behaviour and prodcut demand using their raw transactional data.

+ >To support better decision making, the management team requested for an interactive sales dashboard that could  >provide clear insights into revenue trends, top-performing products, customer segment and regional performance.

+ >The final 📉 dashboard allows users to filter result by year and region while providing insight into revenue    >trends, customer contribution and product performance.

 ### Tools and Techniques
 * Microsoft excel